“Makers” From Petaluma’s Past and Present Make Our City Great

 Who doesn’t smile when someone brings out a ukulele?
 But at Kala Brand Music Co., ukuleles are serious business.
 Established in 2005, they offer over 200 different models, for both professional musicians and amateur enthusiasts.

 What started with a simple heart sticker at Andrea Grossman’s kitchen table in 1979 exploded into a sticker and scrapbooking craze.
-Today, Mrs. Grossman’s is still going strong, manufacturing stickers and labels in their 50,000 square foot facility and offering the only sticker factory tour in the world.
+Today, Mrs. Grossman’s is still going strong, manufacturing stickers and labels in their 50,000 square foot facility.

 Makers of new from old